intel/dffml/docs/arch/alice/discussion/0036/index.md

     - We need to log which plans we execute as a part of the prioritizer using structured metrics or as an output of some kind
   - Gatekeeper
 - Dataflow

+---

+### Note

+What follows is Chapter 1.
+It should be used as a guide for how much work is realistic to get done in one month.
+Picking this twelve chapter to twelve months thing makes it so we have to have a defined end date.

+Instead of writing the adapted version right off the bat, we're going to follow the trunk based development branch by abstraction method and start with the original text.
+Understand what the diff is from our literal modifications to the script.
+This tells us where are abstractions need to sit.
+We can then being creating metaphors to riff where we need to and go into technical details.

+---